creativescala/doodle/docs/src/pages/development/backend.md

 Deciding on the `Drawing` type is the first step in implementing a backend.
 It must have the shape `F[A]`, where `A` is the value produced when drawing the drawing.
 You probably don't want to call it `Drawing`, because that name is used in the generic algebras you'll be extending. `<Backend>Drawing` is a good choice.
 This goes in the `algebra` package.

+## Implement Algebras

+You should create `<Backend>Algebra` in your `algebra` package to implement the algebras you have selected for your backend.
+Using the generic algebras, which you almost certainly should, will get a lot of functionality for free.
+You simply need to implement the `*Api` `trait` within a generic algebra, if one exists.
+This algebra often holds a reference to a `Canvas`, which does the actual drawing.
+See below.

+## Implement Effects

+In `doodle.<backend>.effect` you should implement:

+* `Canvas`, which is usually where actual drawing takes place;
+* `Frame`, which specifies a `Canvas`.
+Make sure to follow existing naming conventions;
+* `<Backend>Renderer`, which implements `doodle.effect.Renderer`; and
+* any other effects.

 ## Top-level Definitions

 For ease of use, users should just be able to write